dillionmegida/thewebfor5/src/pages/p/javascript/async-await.md

 }
 ```

-The `async` keyword before the function declaration states that the function **returns a promise.** The `await` keyword inside the function allows us to "wait" for values before performing executions.
+The `async` keyword before the function declaration states that the function **returns a promise.**, hence treating it asynchronously like promises.
+The `await` keyword inside the function allows us to "wait" for values before performing executions.

 **Note that:** `await` can only be used inside an  `async` function.

-The `await` keyword pauses the execution of the function until the value is gotten before proceeding to other codes.
+The `await` keyword pauses the execution of the function until the value is gotten (just like `then` waits) before proceeding to other codes.
 It transfers the function to the event queue.
 It doesn't disrupt other codes outside the function.

 `async/wait` codes has a synchronous looking structure (sequential execution of codes).
 Hence, `async` makes asynchronous operations readable by making them look synchronous.